This is clearly a serious problem that is affecting a lot of Amazon sellers. If it has not happened to you yet, it will if you’re not careful…

 - You’ll want to add a couple more hours per week of supplier communication to build your supplier relationships

 - Outside prep usually costs anywhere from $0.25 – $2.00, plus the cost to ship the goods to them and then forwarded to Amazon warehouses.

 - The cost of your inexpensive add on, plus the cost to ship this separately to your prep company – international shipping for small add on items could be in the high hundreds of dollars, if you’re lucky, and can easily get into the thousands of dollars.

 Now you’re all set to keep your listings safe from hijackers!
 Sound like a lot of work?
 Well, it is.
-For sellers who want to use their time to focus on the big picture, we recommend hiring a team like Guided Imports to handle the day-to-day tasks like product validation, supplier relationship management and listing protection.
-Check out the different services we have to offer by clicking here.
+For sellers who want to use their time to focus on the big picture, we recommend hiring a team like Jing Sourcing to handle the day-to-day tasks like sourcing and supplier relationship management.